vasilkosturski/distributed-tracing-otel-demo/README.md

 4. **Generate API Token**
    ![Generate API Token](docs/grafana-3.png)
-   - Click "Generate a new API token" to create authentication credentials
+   - Click "Generate now" to create authentication credentials
    - This token will be used to authenticate your services with Grafana Cloud

 5. **Create and Name the Token**
    ![Create Token](docs/grafana-4.png)
-   - Give your token a descriptive name (e.g., "distributed-tracing-demo")
+   - Give your token a name
    - Click "Create token" to generate the credentials

 6. **Save Your Credentials**